 Each bay control IED shall be independent from each other and its functioning shall not be affected by any fault occurring in any of the other bay control units of the station.

 The data exchange between the electronic devices on bay and station level shall take place via the communication infrastructure.
 This shall be realized using fibre-optic cables, thereby guaranteeing disturbance free communication.
 The fibre optic cables shall be run in G.I. conduit pipes.
-Data exchange is to be realised using IEC-61850 protocol with a redundant managed switched Ethernet communication infrastructure.
+Data exchange is to be realised using IEC-61850 Ed1 & Ed2 (Site selectable) protocol with a redundant managed switched Ethernet communication infrastructure.

 The communication shall be made in 1+1 mode, excluding the links between individual bay IEDs to switch, such that failure of one set of fibre shall not affect the normal operation of the SAS.
 However, it shall be alarmed in SAS.
 Each fibre optic cable shall have four (4) spare fibres.